People often ask me when I decided to become a writer and how I came up with the idea for Snow Out of Season.

 That October, bestselling authors endorsed Snow Out of Season.
 Sandra Byrd said, “The story caught me with characters so real I feel I might see them on the street, and it held me with breathtakingly clever storytelling.”

-In 2015, I moved back to Maryland with my husband and our two adorable daughters.
 Mark now serves as the Pastor of Youth and Young Adults at Greenridge Baptist Church.
-I’m blessed to sing on the worship team, do special music, and help lead the young adult ministry.
+Meanwhile, I’m blessed to homeschool our daughters, serve in the music ministry, and help lead the young adult ministry.